UPCOMING EVENTS

 The Instructor's Manual includes guidance for assigning roles, presenting historical context, assignments, activities and discussion topics, and more.

 Students also need a Role Sheet, which contains biographical information, role-specific resources or assignments, and their character's secret victory objectives.
-These Role Sheets are for Module 1 - Cambodia.
+These Role Sheets are for the Politicians Module.

 Students also need a Role Sheet, which contains biographical information, role-specific resources or assignments, and their character's secret victory objectives.
-These Role Sheets are for Module 1 - Pakistan
+These Role Sheets are for the Protestors Module.

 ABOUT THE AUTHORS